The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Model and Analysis

 \section{Model and Analysis}

-We take the bidder position of a DSP representing a single advertiser.
+We take the bidder position of a DSP representing an advertiser.
 When we are presented with an auction for a new ad slot, we must decide whether to bid on the ad or not, and if so, how much to bid.
 We consider the set of all non-anticipatory bidding policies $\Pi$, which satisfy our budget constraint, where for any $\pi \in \Pi$ and ad $i$ we bid some amount $\pi_i \ge 0$.
-We win the auction when $\pi_i$ is the highest bid among our competitors and above the floor (reserve) price defined for the auction, and we pay the maximum of the other bids and the floor price.
-We label this paying price $b_i$, and note that we win the auction whenever $\pi_i \ge b_i$ and always pay amount $b_i$ when we win.
+We win the auction when $\pi_i$ is the highest bid (and above the floor/reserve price defined for the auction, although this can be considered as another bidder without loss of generality), and pay the maximum of the other bids.
+We label this paying price $b_i$, and note that we win the auction whenever $\pi_i \ge b_i$ and always pay $b_i$ when we win.
+Upon winning the auction, we collect value $ v_i $, known prior to the auction.
+The objective is to design a bidding strategy that maximizes the total collected value under budget constraint $ B $.

 Our main difficulty in designing a bidding strategy for the online setting is that we do not know the paying price $b_i$ a priori.
 We first consider the offline traditional knapsack problem in which $b_i$ is known.
-We then show there exists a bidding policy $\pi$ for the online second-price auction setting where $b_i$ is unknown which is a linear function only of the value of the ads $v_i$ and some bid parameter $\lambda^*$, and recovers a near-optimal selection.
+We then show there exists a simple near-optimal bidding policy $\pi$ for the online second-price auction setting where $b_i$ is unknown which is a linear function only of the value of the ads $v_i$ and some bid parameter $\lambda^*$.

-For the online problem, we then provide our main results in Theorems \ref{thm:dualOnline} and \ref{thm:primalOnline}, which establish a methodology for adapting a variety of selection algorithms from the online traditional knapsack problem to bidding algorithms in the second price setting.
+For the online problem, we then provide our main results in Theorems \ref{thm:dualOnline} and \ref{thm:primalOnline}, which establish a methodology for adapting a variety of selection algorithms from the traditional online knapsack problem to bidding algorithms in the second price knapsack problem.
 Using these theorems, we reconsider the specific problem of training the bid parameter $\lambda^*$ for our second-price knapsack strategy, in an online setting.
-We again relate to work on selection policies for the online traditional knapsack problem, and show that work by \cite{agrawal2014dynamic} for an online one-shot-learning algorithm with a competitive ratio of $1-6\epsilon$, can be applied to the online second-price knapsack problem where the paying prices $b_i$ are unknown, achieving the same competitive ratio.
+To illustrate this, we show how work by \cite{agrawal2014dynamic} for an online one-shot-learning algorithm with a competitive ratio of $1-6\epsilon$, can be applied to the online second-price knapsack problem where the paying prices $b_i$ are unknown, achieving the same competitive ratio.
 This is summarized in Example \ref{cor:Gen-RTB}.